 It’s certainly true that the earthly gifts we receive on earth, such as comforts, desired outcomes, success, and the friendships we enjoy, are all unmerited blessings from the Lord.
 These undeserved blessings, which God pours out on all people through his grace, ought to be received with thanksgiving and praise, leading us to find joy as we glorify God through them.
 In our flesh, however, we are often prone to attitudes of entitlement, pride, and seeking happiness in worldly circumstances.

-Therefore, I find it enlightening that even in the English dictionary, the primary definition of the term blessing is not wealth or comfort, but rather “being made holy.”
+I find it eye opening that even in the English dictionary, the primary definition of the term blessing is not wealth or comfort, but rather “being made holy.”
 Since we are made holy through salvation in Jesus Christ, in essence, the truest form of being blessed is to be made aware of our wretched state, led to repentance, sanctified for holiness, and to one day receive the crown of righteousness.
 All other earthly blessings should greatly pale in comparison to this!

 Yes, non-believers receive blessings as well, but not in the same way.
 They are blessed through the common grace of God that extends to all people.
 However, because this grace has an expiration date on Judgment Day, the blessed circumstances of their lives are short-term gifts of God’s grace, rather than the life-giving, eternal blessings that are poured out on believers.
 Sadly, the comfort of these temporary blessings often end up blinding many from their true state of poverty and their need for a Savior.